TTTTMMMM/chairLocations/README.md

 ==========

-Identifying the two "Indivisible" Clusters near Ft.
+Identifying the two "indivisible" clusters near Ft.
 Lauderdale:

 | Locations                            | On the Map                                     |
 | ------------------------------------ | ---------------------------------------------- |